Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 ### Bootware-ready Zymbit Image (zi image)

 Bootware requires images in a secure, signed format for loading with zboot.
-An image conversion tool zb-imager, takes care of creating the zi image.
+An image conversion tool, `zb-imager`, creates the zi image.
 Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
+Images can also be partial file additions and deletions called Overlay images.

 TODO - Explain Full and Overlay images